 We look for high purchase-intent keywords to include within the content we plan to develop.

-We create a list of CTAs to place within each piece of content, so that when content is visited from online prospects — your product is there to convert users ready to move from MOFU to BOFU (or we share additional content for users ready to convert from TOFU to MOFU)
+We create a list of CTAs to place within each piece of content so that when content is visited by online prospects, your product is there to convert users ready to move from MOFU to BOFU (or we share additional content for users ready to convert from TOFU to MOFU).